Education InternationalElevating and Amplifying the Voices of Afghan Teachers on the Global Stage

 Education International (EI) is the Global Union Federation that brings together organisations of teachers and other education employees from across the world.
 Through our 383 (check if this number has changed) member organisations, we represent more than 32 million teachers and education support personnel in 178 countries and territories. (need to get most up to date data from Duncan Smith)

-Hamidullah, a male teacher in an Islamic school in the Balkh province
+Roya, a female teacher in a boys’ school in the Badakhashan province

 When the Taliban regime took over the country everything changed.
 Ministries closed, banks closed, public services were not available, schools were closed, business was paused, and universities also closed.

-Zahra, a female teacher in a secondary girls’ school in Nangarhar
+Shahira, a female teacher for 3 years in a secondary school in Balkh

 Dunya, a female teacher for 15 years in a girls’ school in Badakhashan